Alvin Francis Poussaint: "The Stresses of the White Female Worker in the Civil Rights Movement in the South" (1966)

 While working as the Southern Field Director of the Medical Committee for Human Rights in Jackson, Mississippi, Poussaint was very observant of those around him.
 In his article, "The Stresses of the White Female Worker in the Civil Rights Movement in the South" he looks at the social and psychological stressors that white women could possibly encounter in their work and social life during the Civil Rights Movement.
 The stress that white women could encounter come from two fronts - the white community and the blacks whom they work around.
 Poussaint describes how white women helping in the civil rights movements appears like a rejection that they have of their own communities.
 So, white communities may label them as "white trash".
-The black community did not want white female workers to help in the first place because they believed them being there would cause inherent problems.
-Many white women were not greeted or welcomed by most blacks there because they did not want their help because of the feeling that whites were trying to take over their movement.
+The black community did not want white female workers to help in the first place because they believed their presence would cause inherent problems.
+Many white women were not greeted or welcomed by most blacks there because they did not want whites taking over their movement.
 Some white female workers coped with this, but a majority went back home because they couldn't handle the stress.